-What Honey has in it and how your health benefits from it:
+What Honey has in it and what are health benefits?

 Vitamin C is needed for the growth and repair of tissues in all parts of your body.
 It is used to form an important protein used to make skin, tendons, ligaments, and blood vessels.
 Vitamin C helps to heal wounds and form scar tissue, repair and maintain cartilage, bones, and teeth.
 Vitamin C is one of many antioxidants.
 Antioxidants are nutrients that block some of the damage caused by free radicals.
 Free radicals are made when your body breaks down food or when you are exposed to tobacco smoke or radiation.
 The buildup of free radicals over time is largely responsible for the aging process.
 Free radicals may play a role in cancer, heart disease, and conditions like arthritis.
 The body is not able to make vitamin C on its own, and it does not store vitamin C. It is therefore important to include plenty of vitamin C-containing foods in your daily diet.